Model Preserving Compression for Neural Networks: Pruning with interpolative decompositions

 where $\mathcal{R}_{ID}$ is the risk associated with approximating the full model by a pruned one and with probability $1-\delta$ satisfies

 Here, $M = \sup_{x\in\Omega_x} \|u\|_2^2 \| g(W^T x)\|_2^2$ and $\zeta$ is a universal constant that depends on $g$.

 \end{theorem} Theorem~\ref{thm:generalization} is developed by considering the ID as a learning algorithm applied to the output of the full model using unlabeled pruning data.
-This allows us to control the risk of the pruned model in~\eqref{eq:RiskDcomp} in terms of the risk of the original model and additional risk introduced by the pruning method.
-Importantly, here we are able to control the additional risk in terms of the empirical risk of the ID (which we can control) and an additive term that decays as additional pruning data is used.
-Lemma~\ref{lem:prunedRisk} codifies this decomposition $\cR_{ID}.$
+This allows us to control the risk of the pruned model in terms of the risk of the original model and the additional risk introduced by the ID.
+Importantly, here we can control the additional risk in terms of the empirical risk of the ID and an additive term that decays as additional pruning data is used.
+Lemma~\ref{lem:prunedRisk} codifies this decomposition.

 \begin{lemma} Under the assumptions of Theorem~\ref{thm:generalization}, for any $\delta\in(0,1)$, $\cR_{ID}$ satisfies

 with probability $1-\delta,$ where $M = \sup_{x\in\Omega_x} \|u\| ^2 \| g(W^T x)\|^2$ and $p=\zeta dm \log (dm)$ for some universal constant $\zeta$ that depends only on the activation function. \end{lemma} \begin{remarks} We believe that the second part of the bound in Lemma~\ref{lem:prunedRisk} is likely loose since it relies on a pseudo-dimension bound for fully connected neural networks.
 However, when pruning with an ID we only consider subsets of existent neurons and it is plausible that in this setting the upper bound for the pseudo-dimension could be improved. \end{remarks}